 To evaluate the optimal lethal dose of geneticin for effective selection during callus regeneration, callus stacks of sugarcane genotype CoC671 were cultured on SR-2 regeneration medium supplemented with five different concentrations of geneticin.
 (Table 5).
 In the control treatment (T1), which contained no geneticin, 28 out of 30 callus stacks successfully regenerated into healthy shoots, indicating full regeneration potential in the absence of selection pressure.

-In treatment T2 (20 mg/l geneticin), shoot regeneration was observed in 22 callus stacks, although a few exhibited slight bleaching, suggesting the onset of sensitivity to the antibiotic.
-Treatment T3 (30 mg/l) further reduced regeneration, with only 18 callus stacks producing shoots, and bleaching symptoms became more apparent.
+In treatment T2 (20 mg/L geneticin), shoot regeneration was observed in 22 callus stacks, although a few exhibited slight bleaching, suggesting the onset of sensitivity to the antibiotic.
+Treatment T3 (30 mg/L) further reduced regeneration, with only 18 callus stacks producing shoots, and bleaching symptoms became more apparent.

-A significant drop in regeneration was observed in treatment T4 (40 mg/l), where 20 out of 30 callus stacks failed to regenerate, and those that did exhibited pronounced bleaching and weak shoot development.
-In treatment T5 (50 mg/l), shoot induction was minimal, with only 12 explants showing limited regeneration, often accompanied by pale or necrotic tissue.
-The highest concentration, T6 (60 mg/l), completely inhibited shoot formation, with all 30 explants showing bleaching and 100% mortality.
+A significant drop in regeneration was observed in treatment T4 (40 mg/L), where 20 out of 30 callus stacks failed to regenerate, and those that did exhibited pronounced bleaching and weak shoot development.
+In treatment T5 (50 mg/L), shoot induction was minimal, with only 12 explants showing limited regeneration, often accompanied by pale or necrotic tissue.
+The highest concentration, T6 (60 mg/L), completely inhibited shoot formation, with all 30 explants showing bleaching and 100% mortality.

 These results indicate a dose-dependent inhibitory effect of geneticin on shoot regeneration, with substantial suppression occurring at concentrations above 40 mg/L. The findings are visually supported by Figure 3 and 4.